beajoynes/netbox-evaluation/README.md

 * Netbox-zabbix-sync
 * Netbox backend : BACKUPS
 * Image stroage, uploading, access, display?
+* - Tested with Dover site, adding an image
+  - Can see image previews, with name  - click on to see more details including decription, file details, parent object and changelog
+  -

 ## Telent/ NRTS uses !!!
 Specific, Why use it? ....